 Long-term funding for future building needs.

-- FINANCIAL MANAGEMENT ADVISOR: Geoffrey Alexander, the Foundation’s longest serving member in 2019.
+- FINANCIAL MANAGEMENT ADVISOR: Geoffrey Alexander, the Foundation’s longest serving member

 - A portion of the annual appeal funds go into the foundation’s endowment.

 - Up to 4 percent of the end of the year balance can be used for annual programming and continuing education if necessary.